justinribeiro/blog-pwa/hugo/content/chronicle/2026-01-28-panavise-model-201-custom-base.md

 Case in point: the Panavise Model 201 Vise, better known as "Junior".
 I do not recall where or when I picked up this vice, through I seemingly have had this vice forever; it's my favorite vice for working on electronics.
 It's small and nimble, and you can buy it new for around $50 USD these days which I find not terrible.
 My issue with it is that it's not heavy and really needs to be attached to a bench or base.

-Over the years, I've clamped it tables, bolted it to benches, but the mobility—I like to set a piece and spin the vise around without chaging the orientation of the work—suffers in those cases.
+Over the years, I've clamped it tables, bolted it to benches, but the mobility—I like to set a piece and spin the vise around without changing the orientation of the work—suffers in those cases.
 I could spend the $60-ish dollars and use the official Panavice 308 Weighted Vise Base and solve my problem.

 But that's no fun.